adrian-cucuet/P4-restaurant-project/README.md

 6. View the number of likes on a recipe thereby showing which is most popular.
 7. View comments on recipes so that I can read other users opinions.

-* As logged in website user, I can:
+* As a website user, I can:

-1. Like/unlike recipes marking the recipes I enjoyed.
-2. Comment on recipes and give my opinion about the posts.
-3. Delete my previous comments.
-4. Manage my profile by updating my details and user image.
-5. Share my favourites cookbooks by posting them on the Books Page.
-6. Edit my favourite cookbook posted previously.
-7. Delete my favourite cookbook posted previously.
+1. Check learn more about the business.
+2. Check the menu of the restaurant.
-8. Logout from the website.
+3. Make a reservation on the website.
+4. See the contact information and social media of the business.

 * As a website superuser, I can:

-1. Create and publish a new recipe.
+1. Create and publish a new menu items.
-2. Create draft recipe posts that can be reviewed and finalised later.
+2. Check the reservations and see the user data so I can contact them to confirm.
-3. Create a new user, recipes, author and categories.
+3. Create a new category for the menu (existing categories are Breakfast, Lunch, Dinner).
-4. Delete user, recipes, author, categories and comments.
+4. Delete items from the menu and reservations.
-5. Approve user's comments.
-6. Edit user's favourite cookbook that was posted previously.
-7. Delete user's favourite cookbook that was posted previously.
-8. Change the website permissions for a user.

 ### Agile Methodology